Homosanians/KiraBot/README.md

 ### Functions

-- Download memes from different sites
+- Download memes from different sites (not yet)
 - Checking memes for duplicates
 - Sending memes to users
-- Selection of the best memes by a neural network model
+- Selection of the best memes by a neural network model (not yet)

 ### Getting started